Are Women in the Way of Feminism?

 Below are five points that will shed light on women being in the way of the feminist movement.
 Ultimately you decide.
 Are women in the way of feminism?

 Abortion: According to gallup.com, (a site that specializes in surveys and polls), 46% of US citizens are Pro-Life and within that 46%, 41% were born with vaginas.

-Shockingly many female conservatives are some of the same individuals who are anti-welfare assistance for single parent mothers.
-Who are supposed to take care of these families?
+Shockingly many female conservatives are some of the same individuals who are anti-welfare assistance for single-parent mothers.
+Who is supposed to take care of these families?
 Why are these women anti-abortion?

 Gender Roles: There are a large number of women who still believe in 2015 an employed woman with a male domestic partner should do the majority of housekeeping and if children are involved also be the primary caretakers of the children.

 As if it’s not hard enough for women making 77.5 cents for every dollar that men make.
 A lot of women believe women should make less money in the workplace and do more work in the home to not be intimidating to men.

 Stacy Dash has defended the gender wage gap as well as denied the existence of gender inequality statistics and research.
 Dash stated that women are using it as an excuse not to persevere and become successful.
 “I don’t care if I am the lone voice in the woods, I will not let the government make women an entitlement class” –Stacey Dash.